HebID: Detecting Social Identities in Hebrew-language Political Text: Annotating Social Identities

 \paragraph{Democrat:} Emphasis on democratic values and procedures, such as fair elections, the rule of law, and institutional checks and balances.
 Includes references to the defense of democracy as a political principle. \pex \textit{The existence of a democratic, state-based regime in the country; the guarantee of the supremacy of the law.} \xe

-\paragraph{Leftist:} Support for left-wing parties or policies, including dovish security positions, opposition to settlement construction, and criticism of right-wing actors or policies, when tied to a clear ideological stance. \footnote{Note that in Israel, both Leftist and Rightist identities primarily reflect individuals’ positions on resolving the Israeli-Palestinian conflict, rather than economic issues.} \pex \textit{We believe that the evacuation of the territories occupied in the Six-Day War is a national necessity of the utmost urgency.} \xe
+\paragraph{Leftist:} Support for left-wing parties or policies, including dovish security positions, opposition to settlement construction, and criticism of right-wing actors or policies, when tied to a clear ideological stance. \footnote{Note that in Israel, both Leftist and Rightist identities primarily reflect positions on resolving the Israeli-Palestinian conflict, rather than economic issues.} \pex \textit{[…] we think that the evacuation of the territories occupied in the Six-Day War is a national necessity of the utmost urgency.} \xe

-\paragraph{Rightist:} Support for right-wing parties or policies, including hawkish security positions, Greater Israel ideology, and criticism of left-wing actors or policies, when tied to a clear ideological stance. \pex \textit{We have an opportunity to form a fully right-wing government, so that we can pursue an unapologetic policy regarding Israeli settlements in Judea, Samaria, and the Jordan Valley.} \xe
+\paragraph{Rightist:} Support for right-wing parties or policies, including hawkish security positions, Greater Israel ideology, and criticism of left-wing actors or policies, when tied to a clear ideological stance. \pex \textit{[…] we have a true and rare opportunity to form a [fully right-wing] government, so that we can […] pursue an unapologetic policy regarding Israeli settlements in Judea, Samaria, and the Jordan Valley.} \xe

 \paragraph{Capitalist:} Support for free markets, deregulation, private enterprise, reduced government involvement in the economy, and growth-oriented economic policies that avoid redistributive or welfare-based framing. \pex \textit{The state should avoid regulatory intervention in the business sector as much as possible} \xe